shortnamesalex/Crispin/README.md

 **Other shaders recommended:**

-(raspberry for now only runs on nvidia cards so here are some alternatives if raspberry doesnt work.)
+(here are some alternatives if raspberry doesnt work on your gpu for whatever reason.)

 - Capt Tatsu's BSL Shaders: https://bitslablab.com/